Keal57/DHBWRV-ABAP/docs/rap-cookbook/implement-actions.md

 //highlight-end
 }

-define behavior for ZC_Booking alias Booking
+define behavior for ZXX_C_Booking alias Booking
 {
   use update;
   use delete;